YousefED/typescript-json-schema/README.md

 ## Features

-* Compiles your Typescript program to get complete type information.
+- Compiles your Typescript program to get complete type information.
-* Translates required properties, extends, annotation keywords, property initializers as defaults.
-You can find examples for these features in the [test examples](https://github.com/YousefED/typescript-json-schema/tree/master/test/programs).
+- Translates required properties, extends, annotation keywords, property initializers as defaults.
+You can find examples for these features in the [api doc](https://github.com/YousefED/typescript-json-schema/tree/master/api.md) or the [test examples](https://github.com/YousefED/typescript-json-schema/tree/master/test/programs).

 ## Usage

 ### Command line

-* Install with `npm install typescript-json-schema -g`
+- Install with `npm install typescript-json-schema -g`
-* Generate schema from a typescript type: `typescript-json-schema project/directory/tsconfig.json TYPE`
+- Generate schema from a typescript type: `typescript-json-schema project/directory/tsconfig.json TYPE`

 To generate files for only _some_ types in `tsconfig.json` specify filenames or globs with the `--include` option.
 This is especially useful for large projects.

 In case no `tsconfig.json` is available for your project, you can directly specify the .ts files (this in this case we use some built-in compiler presets):

-* Generate schema from a typescript type: `typescript-json-schema "project/directory/**/*.ts" TYPE`
+- Generate schema from a typescript type: `typescript-json-schema "project/directory/**/*.ts" TYPE`

 The `TYPE` can either be a single, fully qualified type or `"*"` to generate the schema for all types.